usgs/groundmotion-processing/docs/_sources/contents/getting-started/initial_setup.md.txt

 ```{program-output} gmrecords projects -h
 ```

-The [Command Line Interface](../tutorials/cli) tutorial provides an example of how to create a system-level project.
+The [Command Line Interface](../tutorials/cli) tutorial provides an example of how to create system-level projects.

-:::{note}
-When creating a new project, please review the config file that is installed and adjust the options as necessary.
-Some fields have place holders (e.g., `EMAIL` for the CESMD fetcher) that must be filled in by each individual.